 Note: The Capital Plan is a forward-looking Non-U.S. GAAP financial measure calculated in same manner as Capital Expenditures.
-Refer to Q2 2022 MD&A for the Non-U.S. GAAP reconciliation.
+Refer to slide 20 of First Quarter 2022 Earnings (May 4, 2022) for the Non-U.S. GAAP reconciliation.
 U.S. dollar-denominated capital expenditures converted at a forecast USD:CAD foreign exchange rate of 1.25 for 2022-2026.

-- (1) Cleaner energy investments defined as capital that reduces air emissions, water usage and/or increases customer energy efficiency. - (2) Refer to the Q2 2022 MD&A glossary for the calculation of CAGR.
+- (1) Cleaner energy investments defined as capital that reduces air emissions, water usage and/or increases customer energy efficiency. - (2) Refer to the 2021 MD&A glossary for the calculation of CAGR.
 U.S. dollar-denominated rate base converted at a USD:CAD foreign exchange rate of 1.25 for 2021-2026.
 Rate base refers to the stated value of property on which a regulated utility is permitted to earn a specified return in accordance with its regulatory construct.